 For two years, delegates from the Bahrain Foundation for Reconciliation and Civil Discourse (BFRCD) have met former terrorists, prisoners and negotiators involved in either side of the 30-year-long Northern Ireland

-Now, as a result of these exchange programmes with the Belfast-based Causeway Institute for Peace-building and Conflict Resolution (CIPCR), BFRCD chairman Suhail Al Gosaibi hopes to form an alumni group of delegates to chart a way forward for Bahrain.
+Now, as a result of these exchange programmes with the Belfast-based Causeway Initiative for Peace-building and Conflict Resolution (CIPCR), BFRCD chairman Suhail Al Gosaibi hopes to form an alumni group of delegates to chart a way forward for Bahrain.

 “We need to think how we can implement these experiences that we received in Northern Ireland,” he told the GDN.